Regulatory updates

 • Whether audit trail feature has not been tampered with, and

-To access the text of the guidelines, please click here
+To access the text of the revised implementation guide, please click here

 Action points for auditors